rodosilva/newPosts/Terraform-Associate/index.md

 **Settings: Policy Sets**
 Groups of sentinel policies which may be enforced on workspace.
 (E.g white list to only allow `t2.micro`)
+Sentinel policies are enforced after the plan, run tasks, and cost estimation phases but before the apply phase in HCP Terraform.